AndyLang81/PythonProject/README.md

 ## Deployment to Heroku

-    **Steps**

-    1. After logging into your account on Heroku.com, create a new app with a name of your choosing.
+Follow these steps to manually deploy the game on Heroku via the website:

+1. **Log In to Heroku:**
+   Visit [Heroku](https://www.heroku.com/) and log in to your account.

+2. **Create a New App:**
+   - Click on the **"New"** button in your Heroku dashboard and select **"Create new app."**
+   - Provide a unique name for your app and select the appropriate region.

+3. **Connect to GitHub:**
+   - In the app's **"Deploy"** tab, choose **GitHub** as the deployment method.
-    2. Choose Github as your deployment method.
-If your Heroku is not connected to your Github already, add it under Manage Account > Applications > Third Party Services.
+   - If not already connected, authorize Heroku to access your GitHub account under **Manage Account > Applications > Third Party Services.**

-    3. Select your relevant repository, and select "Deploy Branch" (main)

-    4. Your project will now compile and deploy.
+   - Search for your repository name and connect it.

+4. **Deploy the Branch:**
+   - Select the branch you wish to deploy (e.g., `main`) and click **"Deploy Branch."**
+   - Wait for Heroku to build and deploy the application.

+5. **Launch the App:**
+   - Once deployment is successful, click the **"Open App"** button in Heroku to access your live game.
+   - Share the provided Heroku URL to allow others to play the game.

+Your application is now live on Heroku!

 ---